kmlisler/springwithkafka/README.md

 .\bin\windows\zookeeper-server-start.bat .\config\zookeeper.properties
 ```
 ### create kafka topic
-go to kafka directory -> bin file and run cmd.exe !! if you are using windows, you should run cmd in windows file
+go to kafka directory -> bin file and run cmd.exe !! if you are using windows, you should run cmd.exe in windows file
 [ i.e: in my local `D:\ApacheKafka\kafka_2.12-3.3.1\bin\windows>`  ]
 #### run this code in bin file,
 ```shell